suit-wg/information-model/draft-ietf-suit-information-model.md

 Classification: Elevation of Privilege

 An attacker replaces a newly downloaded firmware after a device finishes verifying a manifest.
 This could cause the device to execute the attacker's code.
 This attack likely requires physical access to the device.
 However, it is possible that this attack is carried out in combination with another threat that allows remote execution.
-This is a typical Time Of Check/Time Of Use threat.
+This is a typical Time Of Check/Time Of Use (TICTOC) attack.

 Threat Escalation: If the attacker is able to exploit a known vulnerability, or if the attacker can supply their own firmware, then this threat can be escalated to ALL TYPES.

 Mitigated by: [REQ.SEC.AUTH.EXEC](#req-sec-authentic-execution)